dkanada/openapk/README.md

 ## Root features
 * Hide apps from the device launcher.
+* Disable apps entirely.
-* Easily manage your hidden apps from the side panel.
+* Easily manage your hidden and disabled apps from the side panel.
 * Remove cache per app.
 * Clean data per app.